 Whether you’re visiting the picturesque beaches and national parks of the North Island, or the raw mountainous beauty of the South Island, your holiday to New Zealand will be brimming with adventure.
 The country is famous for its variety of adrenalin-pumping activities, like bungee jumping, white-water rafting, skiing, snowboarding, surfing and parachuting.

-We understand that extreme activities like these are all part of the New Zealand experience, which is why our TravelCare policy insures you for unlimited medical expenses and evacuation from New Zealand if required.
+We understand that extreme activities like these are all part of the New Zealand experience, which is why our TravelCare policy insures you for unlimited medical and evacuation expenses that arise due to unexpected events while in New Zealand if required.
 If you’re unsure whether your activity is covered under our policy, please get in touch with us directly, including a link to the activity you plan on doing.

 Am I insured for rental car excess?